WizzardSK/gameflix/README.md

 If your version is not up to date, grab it from here: https://rclone.org/downloads/

 All games are stored on public services like Internet Archive and Myrient.
 Thumbnails are used from https://thumbnails.libretro.com/ configured to use with ES-DE frontend.
+BIOS files are also read from remote sources.
+My goal is to have all needed BIOS files available online without the need to have them on local storage.
+The Retroarch BIOS folder is mounted from Internet Archive.

 `es_systems.xml` is used to configure roms directories for your emulators and alternative emulators for ES-DE frontend.
 It is updated automatically from this repository when running mount script.